Paranasal sinus mucocoele

 Treatment and prognosis

-In general drainage and marsupialisation of affected sinus is sufficient.
+In general, drainage and marsupialisation of an affected sinus is sufficient.
 If large bony defects are present, reconstructive surgery may be necessary (e.g. orbital floor).
 If drainage remains impaired, recurrence may occur.

 There is often little, if any, differential, provided contrast has been administered.
 Differential includes: